• Skip to primary navigation

 Jump to Recipe Print Recipe

 Mujadara is a deeply satisfying Lebanese recipe made with blended lentils, rice, and caramelized onions.
-This version of mujadara, known as mujadara msufaye, has a texture similar to refried beans.
 Mujadara is vegan-friendly, very inexpensive to make, tastes delicious, and reheats really well.
-I recommend eating this mujadara with a mint shredded cabbage salad and pita bread.

 mujadara in a bowl and mint shredded cabbage salad in a bowl

-For more authentic Lebanese recipes, check out 22 of the best Lebanese recipes.
+⭐️ For more authentic Lebanese recipes, check out our list of delicious Lebanese recipes. ⭐️

 mujadara msufaye in a bowl